This policy sets out the arrangements for how Charters School will prioritise and administer the 16-19 Bursary Fund.

 These conditions will not be additional to those expected of any young person within the School.

-Applications for a Bursary must be made using the correct Application Form and should be submitted in full by 14 October 2012.
+Applications for a Bursary must be made using the correct Application Form and should be submitted in full by October of the Autumn term.
 Applications made after this date will be considered as long as sufficient funds are available.
 However, once the Bursary Fund has been used, it will not be possible to consider further applications.

 Consideration must be given to assisting any young person to make an application where they are unable to do so due to a level of learning difficulty and/or disability.